robincamille/poe_fragment/readme.md

 ## In this repository

 - docs/
-	- Contains writing samples from E. A. Poe, W. H. Poe, James Fenimore Cooper, Nathaniel Hawthorne, Washington Irving, and John Neal (all mentioned by Collins in his essay as the set of likely authors + distractor authors)
+	- Contains writing samples from Edgar Allan Poe, William Henry Poe, James Fenimore Cooper, Nathaniel Hawthorne, Washington Irving, and John Neal (all mentioned by Collins in his essay as the set of 2 likely authors + 4 distractor authors; but not the actual test texts that Collins used in his attempt)
 - test/
 	- Contains the short story in question, "A Fragment"
 - top1000.txt